Programmer's key

 Pressing the interrupt button during startup crashes the system and displays the Sad Mac.

 A plastic insert came with Macintosh 128K, Macintosh 512K, Macintosh Plus, and Macintosh SE computers that could be attached to the exterior of the case and was used to press an interrupt button located on the motherboard.

-Modern Mac hardware no longer includes the interrupt button, as the Mac OS X operating system has integrated debugging options.
-In addition, Mac OS X's protected memory blocks direct patching of system memory (in order to better secure the system).
+Modern Mac hardware no longer includes the interrupt button, as the macOS operating system has integrated debugging options.
+In addition, macOS's protected memory blocks direct patching of system memory (in order to better secure the system).